The Phillies continue to play the Boston Red Sox tough. But that didn’t produce a win Tuesday night.

 The Phillies had just two hits in the game and they struck out 13 times.
 They have scored just 16 runs in the last seven games.
 They are 2-5 over that span.

-It was a 1-1 game until pinch-hitter Brock Holt came off the bench and launched a first-pitch homer against Tommy Hunter with one in the top of the eighth inning.
+It was a 1-1 game until pinch-hitter Brock Holt came off the bench and launched a first-pitch homer against Tommy Hunter with one out in the top of the eighth inning.

 Boston starter Rick Porcello pitched brilliantly with seven innings of one-run ball, no walks and 10 strikeouts.